GSA's Policies on Open Access

 As of January 2018, the journals Geosphere and Lithosphere will be 100% Gold Open Access, with an article publication charge (APC) of US$1,750 per accepted paper.
 GSA members will receive a US$100 discount on this APC.
 There will be no other color or page charges, and a waiver system will be in place.
 No manuscript will be rejected for an inability to pay.
 Staring January 2018, Geosphere and Lithosphere papers will be published under the terms of the CC-BY-NC license.
 If an author wants their paper to have a CC-BY license, the APC is increased to US$2,750.

 Authors submitting papers to Geology, GSA Bulletin, or to GSA books may choose to pay an APC of US$2,500 for Gold Open Access.
-Geology authors who pay for Gold Open Access won’t be assessed that journal’s publication fee or any fees for color (more information on fees).
+Geology authors who pay for Gold Open Access won’t be assessed that journal’s publication fee (more information on fees).

 Payment is required after acceptance of the article for publication and must be received prior to online publication.
 In order to make clear the separation between scientific editorial decision-making and economic considerations, the option to publish an article under Gold Open Access is made to corresponding authors after peer-review and acceptance of an article for publication.